EuroPython/website/data/pages-content/terms.md

 For debit or credit card payments, the cards will be charged immediately following the application.
-Debit and credit card payments are handled by the service provider Stripe (<https://stripe.com/>).
+Debit and credit card payments are handled by the service provider [Stripe](https://stripe.com).
 The Organizers do not store any card information.

 ## 3. Performance and Cancellation